ContainedBlargh/sio/README.md

 `java -jar sio.jar <your .sio script>`

+## Other examples

+Check out the [test-resources folder](src/test/resources/) for more examples used in testing.

 ## Don't like it?

 Press backspace on your keyboard to go back in your browser-history.
 If that doesn't work, you are probably forced to